-- .1 unless otherwise specified in this bylaw, accessory buildings and structures are not permitted on any parcel unless the principal building to which the building or structure is accessory has already been erected or will be erected simultaneously - .2 accessory buildings and structures must be set back at least 3.05 m (10 ft.) from: - I. any principal building, unless otherwise stated in the appropriate zone's 'Parcel Requirements' table. - II. any accessory building, unless otherwise stated in the appropriate zone's 'Parcel Requirements' table.
-(Bylaw 2021-15 passed on August 3, 2022) - in R zones, accessory buildings and structures may be placed in a required rear orside yard; however, - I. they must be set back at least 0.61 m (2 ft.) from any rear or interior side parcel line - II. they must be set back at least 3.05 m (10 ft.) from any exterior side parcel line - III. where an accessory building or structure is a garage, it must be set back at least 1.52 m (5 ft.) from any interior side parcel lines. - IV. gardens and greenhouses may be located in a front yard - in all R zones, C zones, and P zones the combined area of all accessory buildings, excluding detached secondary suites, must not exceed - I. 10% parcel coverage for parcels in the historic townsite - II.
+- .1 unless otherwise specified in this bylaw, accessory buildings and structures are not permitted on any parcel unless the principal building to which the building or structure is accessory has already been erected or will be erected simultaneously - .2 accessory buildings and structures must be set back at least 3.05 m (10 ft.) from any principal building - in R zones, accessory buildings and structures may be placed in a required rear or side yard; however, - I. they must be set back at least 0.61 m (2 ft.) from any rear or interior side parcel line - II. they must be set back at least 3.05 m (10 ft.) from any exterior side parcel line - III. where an accessory building or structure is a garage, it must be set back at least 1.52 m (5 ft.) from any interior side parcel lines. - IV. gardens and greenhouses may be located in a front yard - in all R zones, C zones, and P zones the combined area of all accessory buildings, excluding detached secondary suites, must not exceed - I. 10% parcel coverage for parcels in the historic townsite - II.
 20% parcel coverage for parcels outside the historic townsite. - .5 in all R zones and C zones, an accessory building must not exceed - I. 10% parcel coverage for parcels in the historic townsite - II.
 20% parcel coverage for parcels outside the historic townsite. - .6 An accessory building must not be used as a dwelling or sleeping unit unless permitted as a garden suite.